KhronosGroup/Vulkan-Loader/docs/LoaderApplicationInterface.md

 On Windows, this is a semicolon (`;`), while on Linux and macOS it is a colon (`:`).

-If `VK_LAYER_PATH` exists, the folders listed in it will be scanned for explicit layer manifest files.
+If `VK_LAYER_PATH` exists, the files and/or folders listed will be scanned for explicit layer manifest files.
 Implicit layer discovery is unaffected by this environment variable.
 Each directory listed should be the full pathname of a folder containing layer